I served from 2014 - 2018 as a School Trustee on the Toronto District School Board, and I am very proud of my achievements for students.

 As the Chair of the TDSB Budget Committee in 2016, I worked with staff to eliminate the structural deficit the board had faced each year by reducing central discretionary budgets for all Superintendents.
-I also found savings in IT and transportation.
 In 2018, the budget was already balanced and no cuts were required.

-In October 2017 and November 2018, I fought to keep marijuana away from our schools by creating motions which requested the City of Toronto and Province to immediately include the TDSB in discussions on locations for the sale of marijuana when it becomes legal in 2018.
+In October 2017 and November 2018, I fought to keep marijuana away from our schools by creating motions which requested the City of Toronto and Provincial Government to immediately include the TDSB in discussions on locations for the sale of marijuana when it became legal in 2018.

-In August 2017, I stood up against hatred by creating a motion to ensure our schools are not used for events promoting hatred.
+In August 2017, I fought against hatred by creating a motion to ensure our schools are not used for events promoting hatred.
 My courage was applauded by the Friends of Simon Weisenthal Centre.

 When I began the role of School Trustee, the TDSB had a backlog of repairs urgently needed of $3.3 Billion.
-Through holding ward forums, working with stakeholders like Fix Our Schools, getting media coverage from CTV, and working behind the scenes lobbying the provincial government, new funding was provided for the 15/16 to 17/18 school years allowing the board to complete many repairs such as repairing the roofs at each school in our community in 2015 and 2016, to replacing the windows and parking lots at Shaughnessy, the boiler at Kingslake and many many more.
+Through holding ward forums, working with stakeholders like Fix Our Schools, getting media coverage and working behind the scenes lobbying the provincial government, new funding was provided for the 15/16 to 17/18 school years allowing the board to complete many repairs such as repairing the roofs at each school in my community in 2015 and 2016.

 Since 2014, I held thirty-two Ward Forums - more than any other Trustee.
 I gave each elementary school the opportunity to host at least one Ward Forum and always allowed any question on any topic.

-In 2014 Georges Vanier was struggling with low enrolment.
+In 2014 Georges Vanier was struggling with low enrolment and just 647 students.
 I began a new STEM+ program at Georges Vanier in 2017.
 It offers enriched math, enriched science, and enriched technology.
-The enrolment at Georges Vanier has increased from just 647 when I began in 2014 to more than 900.
+The enrolment at Georges Vanier has increased to more than 900 students.

-I worked hard to ensure solar panels were installed on the roofs of our schools in Don Valley East.
+I worked hard to ensure solar panels were installed on the roofs of our schools in my community.
 This generated revenue for the TDSB which was used to support students.
-Solar Panels remain on the roofs of Brian, Cherokee, Crestview, Dallington, Don Valley, Ernest, Forest Manor, Georges Vanier, Kingslake, Lescon, Seneca Hill, and Shaughnessy.

 I voted for Trustee Discretionary Budgets to be reduced by 56% from $27,000 to $11,780.
 I published my expenses online for all to see